w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::

-Let's take, for example, Pool A, which sets the Commission Rate to 10%, the Max Commission to 100%, and the Change Rate to 1% every 30 minutes.
+Let's take, for example, Pool A, which sets the Commission Rate to 10%, the Max Commission to 100%, and the Change Rate to 1% every 300 blocks (which equates to approximately 30 minutes).
 The following statements are true:

 - The pool commission can be increased by 1% every 30 minutes.
 Bigger increases are not allowed.
   Increases of less than or equal to 1% are not allowed sooner than 30 minutes since the last commission update.
 - The Max Commission can only be decreased from 100%.
 Once decreased, it can be decreased again but it cannot be increased.
 - The Change Rate's maximum increase can only be decreased from 1%.
 Once decreased, it can be decreased again but it cannot be increased.
 - The Change Rate's minimum delay between updates of 30 min can only be increased.
 Once increased, it can be increased again but it cannot be decreased.

 ## Pool Lifecycle